boundary/folsom/README.md

 Lastly, folsom as both erlang and REST API's for Erlang VM statistics.

+#### Building and running

+You need a (preferably recent) version of Erlang installed but that should be it.

+       ./rebar get-deps
+       ./rebar compile

+* Note that ibrowse is only a dep for the test suite.

+folsom can be run standalone or embedded in an Erlang application.

+       $ erl -pa ebin deps/*/ebin

+       > folsom:start(). % or start_link ...

 #### _metrics API Usage

 Here are some examples in both HTTP and Erlang.